-If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from the Academic Dean to do this.
+If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from the Vice Dean for Academic Affairs to do this.
 Factors that are considered in granting permission include, but are not limited to, non-credit courses during the upcoming semester, the student's academic record, e.g. spiritual formation, field education, and incomplete coursework from previous semesters.
-Overload requests for Fall 2018 will not be processed until after spring 2018 graduation.
 Please use the link below to submit your request for 5 classes

 Factors that are considered in granting an overload request include:

 - Year in school: First-semester students are not able to take a fifth course.
 Second semester students cannot be granted an overload until their grades are recorded from the first semester.

 - Grade point average: Students generally must have a GPA over a 3.0, although extenuating circumstances will be considered.

 - Transcript: A student with incompletes from the previous semester will not be allowed to enroll in a fifth course.

 - A student's plans to manage the extra work: What are your commitments outside of the Divinity School (church, family, work, volunteering, etc.) and how will you manage the additional work.

 Students do not need permission to audit a fifth course.
 You do need permission to take a fifth course for a grade or on a pass/fail basis.